 You're about to chat with an exciting chatbot!
 Before you begin, please read these quick instructions.

-In order to give the chatbot a chance to get to know you, please write at least THREE lines before ending your session.
+In order to give the chatbot a chance to get to know you, please write at least SIX lines before ending your session.

 During chat, you can rate responses using "upvote/downvote" buttons next to each line the chatbot sends.
 Please use them to let the bot know how it's doing!